masabkhan-cyber/ATS-Recruiter-AI/README.md

 - **OpenAI GPT-4** – Resume analysis and scoring
 - **PDF Parser (n8n Node)** – Text extraction from PDF files
 - **Integrations (Optional)** – Google Sheets, Email, Notion, Slack, etc.

+> ⚠️ **Please fork this repository before using or modifying it.**
+> Direct pushes or pull requests from cloned copies will not be accepted.